 Third, opt out of pre-approved offers for credit and insurance.
-Call 1-888-5-OPTOUT.
-You can also opt out online by clicking here.
+Call 1-888-5-OPTOUT. or opt out online.
 When you opt out online, the opt out will last for five years.
 If you want to permanently opt out, you need to mail in a form that you can find online on the website above.
 If you opt out, and want to opt back in so you can get competitive credit or insurance offers you can opt back in online.

 You will have to give your social security number because your social is linked to your credit score.
 Someone asked me a few weeks ago why the service can’t just use your address.
 While it seems like it would work, addresses change so often it would be hard to guarantee the opt out for several years, and it’s not your address but your social that definitively links you to the pre-approved credit offers.

 You also need to reduce junk mail from direct marketing lists like catalogs, magazines, etc. by signing up for the DMA Choice Mail Preference Service.
 You can enroll online or by mail.
 The mail option will cost $1.